-Generally speaking, the main difference between sativa and indica owes alot to what the budtender tells you and your state of mind.
+Generally speaking, the main difference between sativa and indica owes largely to what the budtender says and the consumer’s state of mind.
 There is no scientific evidence to support claims that indicas provide X reaction and all sativas provide Y. While some common medicinal properties are generally attributed to one or the other, there is a lot of crossover from years of breeding.

-Some botanists and scientists don’t believe it’s possible to categorize all of the varieties out there into just sativa or indica.
+Some botanists and scientists don’t believe it’s possible to categorize all varieties of cannabis into just sativa or indica.

 One study using over 14,000 single-nucleotide polymorphisms (SNPs), genotyped in 81 marijuana and 43 hemp samples, showed that “marijuana strain names often do not reflect a meaningful genetic identity.”
-Sean Myles, the researcher behind the data, concluded after sequencing the genomes that the labels applied did not correspond with genetic differences in the plant varieties.
-To Myles, as well as other botanists and scientists, this shows the likelihood that crossbreeding sativa and indica varieties has made it more difficult to truly define and differentiate the sativa and indica from one another.
+Researcher Sean Myles concluded after sequencing the genomes that the labels indica vs. sativa did not correspond with genetic differences in the plant samples.
+To scientists, this indicates the likelihood that crossbreeding sativa vs indica varieties has made it more difficult to truly define and differentiate the sativa vs indica from one another.
 Myles says that you can’t “write on the bottle that it’s pinot noir and shove whatever grapes in the bottle.”

-The flowers of indica and sativa plants that you might buy in a dispensary don’t necessarily have much of a discernible difference.
-But in reality, the actual plants have pre-harvest differences.
-The indica plant is shorter, bushier, with a denser concentration of flowers.
-The sativa plant is taller, lankier, and the branches and flowers are more spread out.
-Typically, an indica plant will grow to be approximately 1.5 meters in height while sativa plants can easily grow to over 2 meters depending on growing conditions.
+The flowers of indica vs sativa plants that you might buy in a dispensary don’t necessarily have much discernible difference.
+However growers say the actual plants the buds came from have pre-harvest differences.
+Indica plants are said to be shorter and bushier, with a denser concentration of flowers.
+The sativa plant is taller, lankier, with more room for the flowers to spread out.
+Typically, an indica plant will grow to be approximately 1.5 meters high, while sativa plants can easily grow to over 2 meters, depending on growing conditions.

-However, there is no standardization or enforcement when it comes to how cannabis varieties are labeled or presented, and growers may sell to a dispensary whatever they believe will be best for business.
-The shop can then label the dried flower whatever they want in order to sell more products.
+However, there is no standardization or enforcement when it comes to how cannabis indica vs sativa is labeled or presented.
+Growers may sell to a dispensary whatever they believe will be best for business and call it whatever they wish.
+The shop can then label the dried flower whatever it wants in order to sell more products.

 Cannabinoids, of which there are more than 100 different kinds, are the primary chemicals produced by the cannabis plant.
 The two best-known are THC and CBD.
-Much of today’s research is aimed at studying the different cannabinoids to understand what role they play in the plant and how their levels can impact the effect the plant has on the consumer.
+Much of today’s cannabis research studyies the different cannabinoids to understand what role they play in the plant and how their levels can impact the effect the plant has on the consumer.

-CBD is often the primary cannabinoid sought for medical conditions,s and is found in both hemp and cannabis plants.
-While very similar in chemical structure to THC, CBD is quite different in the effect it gives the user.
-While CBD is a psychoactive chemical, in that it has effects on the brain, it is a non-intoxicant, making it especially prized for those who do not want to experience euphoria.
+CBD, often the primary cannabinoid sought for medical conditions and wellness benefits, is found in both hemp and cannabis plants.
+While very similar in chemical structure to THC, CBD is quite different in the effect has on the user.
+CBD is a psychoactive chemical, in that it has effects on the brain, it not an intoxicant.
+This makes it especially prized by those who do not want to get high.

 CBD is said to help with conditions such as insomnia, pain relief, or anxiety.
 Like THC it can be infused into an oil for vaping or making edibles.
 It’s also found in hand creams and other topical products.